 Our dogs are pack animals, so can experience fear and anxiety when separated from other members of their family, especially if the separation is out of their usual routine.

-Here, we talk through the signs of separation anxiety in dogs and the ways you can look to minimise it as your new daily routines take shape for you and your furry Zoom call buddy.
+Here, we talk through dog separation anxiety symptoms and the ways you can look to minimise them as your new daily routines take shape for you and your best furry buddy.